 Growing Sorrel Plant

-Sow the seeds in clean trays filled with fresh general purpose compost.
+Sow the new seeds in clean trays filled with fresh general purpose compost.
 Water gently with a fine spray.
 Place the trays in a bright position until they germinate.

-Small seeds can be difficult to sow thinly.
+When you grow sorrel, small seeds can be difficult to sow thinly.
 Instead scatter the seeds and thin out further following germination.
 Select only the healthiest seedlings to grow on.

 You can also sow seeds straight into the ground.
 Work the soil over with a fork before sowing to a depth of half and inch.
 Try to space the seeds 2-3 inches apart.
 Space each row 18-24 inches apart.